 There are many more myths.
 Republicans piously claim to be the party of family values, of personal responsibility, of law and order, even of patriotism itself, yet they fail at all of these, even on their own terms.

 But as lame as they are, the myths have served the party well.
-They've ridden a long wave of voter gullibility and apathy to come within striking distance of taking over every lever of power.
+Republicans have ridden a long wave of voter gullibility and apathy to come within striking distance of taking over every lever of power.

 If you’re a Republican office holder these days, you no longer own yourself.
 Your job is to promote the oligarch agenda, and to obstruct anything that doesn’t.
 You do not respond to rational argument.
 You don’t care if you’re seen as heartless, greedy, or stupid.
 You stay on message, whatever the question.
 And you never, ever admit a mistake.